 Extravagance is losing favor so kitchen remodels should stay simple and functional.
 Styles should be neutral so that it appeals to most.
 Refrain from overly expensive appliances and materials.
 Minor kitchen remodels returns 79.3%.

-Bathrooms are similar to kitchen remodeling projects – you have to stick to neutral, crowd pleasing updates to get the biggest return on investment.
+Bathrooms are similar to kitchen remodeling projects – you have to stick to neutral, crowd-pleasing updates to get the biggest return on investment.
+Read these tips for remodeling your mobile home bathroom.

 Simple bathroom remodels get a 70% return on investment.